The 5 Best Canon T80 Camera Lenses

 The standard lens cap and filter ring thread diameter for Canon FD lenses is 55mm.

-Making use of a standardized filter thread size is good due to the fact that you just need to spend money on and carry 1 set of filters.
+Utilising a standardized filter thread size is smart due to the fact that you only need to obtain and carry 1 set of filters.

-A handful of telephoto and zoom lenses have larger filter ring thread diameters as they have huge front lens elements.
+A few zoom and telephoto lenses have bigger filter ring thread diameters as they have substantial front lens elements.

 FD vs FL Lens Mount

-The Canon FL mount was made before the FD lens mount.
-You may use FL mount lenses on the FD mount, and FD mount lenses can be used on the FL mount.
+The Canon FL lens mount was made before the FD lens mount.
+You are able to use FL lenses on the FD lens mount, and FD mount lenses can be used on the FL lens mount.

-What Canon FL mount lenses do not have the feature to do auto stop-down metering.
-This means that the lens has to be stopped down by pressing the depth-of-preview switch in order for the T80’s light meter to display a correct reading.
+What Canon FL lenses lack is the ability to automatically do stop-down metering.
+This means the lens stopped down by pressing the depth-of-preview switch to allow the T80’s light meter to show a correct value.

 FD vs new FD Lenses

 The entire body of the new FD lens rotates to lock onto the camera.
-In contrast to original FD lenses have a breech-lock ring at the rear of the lens that must be tightened to be able to mount a lens to the camera.
+As opposed to original FD lenses which have a breech-lock ring at the rear of the lens that needs to be tightened in order to secure a lens to the camera.

 FD and new FD lenses are interchangeable with each other.
 There will be no compatibility issues.

-The update in the design of the breech-lock ring was owing to complaints.
-A small number of people had lenses getting stuck on a camera.
+The difference in the design of the breech-lock ring was because of complaints.
+A small number of customers experienced lenses getting stuck on a camera.

-If you have not attached an FD mount lens to a camera, don’t be concerned.
-Simply just take it slow and don't force anything.
+If you are not familiar with mounting an FD mount lens to a camera body, don’t be anxious.
+Just take the process slow and do not force anything.

 Telling FD and FDn Lenses Apart

-It is quick and easy to tell FD and new FD lenses apart.
-New FD lenses are going to have a silver button located on the outside of the lens, near the mount.
+You can without difficulty tell new FD and FD lenses from one another.
+New FD lenses will have a silver button on the outside of the lens, near the mount.

-Older FD lenses have a metal ring that needs to be rotated after the lens is mounted to lock it into place.
+The first version of FD lenses have a ring that needs to be rotated after the lens is mounted to lock the lens into place.

-That finishes the best Canon T80 lenses.
-When additional info on the camera is published on the website, you will be able to find links right here.
+There is no more to add on the best T80 lenses.
+As additional info on the camera is published on the website, it will be linked to right here.